ryouze/ryouze.github.io/content/posts/sfml-cmake-macos.md

 sudo cmake --install .
 ```

-We can now find the app in `/Applications`:
+You can now find the app in `/Applications`:

 ```sh
 [/Applications] $ tree -l CMakeSFMLProject.app/